mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

 et.ElementTree(tree).write(OUT_FILE)
 ```

-### 9.5.
+### 9.6.
 JavaScript

-We will not say much about JavaScript here.
-It shares some similarities with Python in that it is an interpreted, imperative general-purpose programming language.
-You can see a comparison between JavaScript and Python at: <https://www.freecodecamp.org/news/python-vs-javascript-what-are-the-key-differences-between-the-two-popular-programming-languages/>
+The web languages we've seen so far are all _markup_ languages which describe content,
+but they are not fully-fledged programming languages that can do arbitraty computation, like Python.

-For historical reasons, **JavaScript** is the only scripting language that web browsers run, meaning that if you want to write code which runs on the client's machine then you need to write it in (or at least _transpile_ it to) JavaScript.
+For mainly historical reasons, **JavaScript** is the only scripting language that web browsers run.
+So if you want to write code which runs on the client's machine then you need to write it in JavaScript (or some other language which _transpiles_ into it).
 Recently there is also **WebAssembly**, a low-level type of code similar to assembly which also runs in modern web browsers.

+JavaScript shares some similarities with Python in that it is an interpreted, imperative general-purpose programming language.
+If you're interested, you can see a [comparison between JavaScript and Python](https://www.freecodecamp.org/news/python-vs-javascript-what-are-the-key-differences-between-the-two-popular-programming-languages/).
+But we will not say anything more about JavaScript here.
-But the main point is that **web clients cannot run Python** and thus we will not be looking at writing an client-side code as part of this course.
+The main point is that **web clients cannot run Python** and thus we will not be looking at writing any client-side code as part of this course.

-### 9.5.
-Server libraries and frameworks

-#### 9.5.1.
-Basic web servers
+### 9.7.
+Web servers

 What is a **web server**?
 It is essentially a program which runs forever, listening for HTTP requests from clients and sending responses back to them.